EnyaHermite/psicnn/README.md

 Octree guided cnn with spherical kernels for 3D point clouds

 We use matconvnet in out experiment and hence implement the spherical kernel in a matconvnet style.
 The file getOctreeBatch.m shows how we organize simple batch point clouds after octree construction.
-The codes to Octree construction is from OpenCV.
+We use the codes in OpenCV for Octree construction which proves to be quite efficient.

 For ubuntu system, use the file mexSources_ubuntu.m to compile the source files.
 We have compiled the files successfully under the configuration Matlab2017b+CUDA8.0+gcc4.8.
 For windows system, use mexSources_windows.m instead.
 Our configuration is Matlab2017b+CUDA8.0+VS2015.